eagle-ai/eagle-ai.github.io/hdfspolicy.md

 ---

-### Creating a HDFS Policy
+### Creating a Policy for HDFS
 In this example we will go thru the steps for creating the following HDFS policy.

-Policy: I would like to set an alert when a user is trying to delete a file
+Example Policy: Create a policy to alert when a user is trying to delete a file with sensitive data

-##### Step 1
+#### Step 1:
-To create policy on HDFS

-> Select HDFS as a source and HDFS Audit log as a stream
+> Select Source as HDFS and Stream as HDFS Audit Log

-##### Step 2
+#### Step 2
-> We support a variety of properties for match critera where users can set different values.
+> Eagle support a variety of properties for match critera where users can set different values.
+Eagle also supports window functions to extend policies with time functions.

-* command = delete
+	command = delete
+	(Eagle currently supports the following commands open, delete, copy, append, copy from local, get, move, mkdir, create, list, change permissions)

-* source = /tmp/private
+	source = /tmp/private
+	(Eagle supports wildcarding for property values for example /tmp/*)

+	sensitivity type = Address
+	(Eagle supports classifying data in HDFS with different sensitivity types.
+Users can use these sensitivity types to create policies)

-##### Step 3
+#### Step 3

-> Give a name to your policy and select de-duplication option if you need to avoid getting duplicates within a particular window.
+> Name your policy and select de-duplication options if you need to avoid getting duplicate alerts within a particular time window.
 You have an option to configure email notifications for the alerts.